s-marios/echology/README.md

 `--no-polling` disable the polling functionality.

 `--no-proxy` disable the proxy functionality.

+`--no-notify` disable the notification functionality.

-The presence of both `--no-polling` and `--no-proxy` terminates the program at startup.
+The presence of all `--no-polling`, `--no-proxy` and `--no-notify`  terminates the program at startup.

 `-t timeinterval` specify the time interval (in seconds) for the polling functionality.